 Prediction 5 – Implanted near field communication (NFC) devices grow

-This was a bit of an out there prediction.
-Underskin implanted NFC has emerged as a trend in wealthy, tech-savy communities in Sweden, but has remained very much a fringe activity.
+This was a bit of an out-there prediction.
+Underskin implanted NFC has emerged as a trend in wealthy, tech-savvy communities in Sweden, but has remained very much a fringe activity.
 This technology faces all of the typical challenges new technologies face when trying to scale, combined with the extra challenges of blood and needles.